timsutton/make-profile-pkg/README.md

 - builds a flat package that installs it to a configurable path
 - creates a postinstall script to install the profile
   - (optionally removing the .mobileconfig file after installation)
-- creates a pkginfo file for installation with Munki, complete with an uninstall script
+- creates an uninstall script for Munki to allow the profile to be later removed
-- calls munkiimport to import the pkg into the repo
+- calls munkiimport to create a new pkginfo and import the pkg into the repo

 Run with `-h` to see the full help.